The Astrology Podcast

 CB: He said something like, “Sagittarius’ are famously skeptical” or something like that.

 SFR: Yeah, so there’s this same sensibility talking about even his most notable book, 2001.
-Because when you look at the movie–I don’t know if you’ve seen it, with Stanley Kubrick–it goes from a bone to outer space.
+Because when you look at the movie–I was a kid, I don’t know if you’ve seen it, with Stanley Kubrick–it goes from a bone to outer space.
 Wait–what?
 But I read the book and it made more sense in terms of this process of evolution and aspiration.

 So Jupiter is kind of what pulls the best out of us in terms of how we might envision, whether that’s through a philosophical shift or a mindset shift, or even more so where we kind of step more into our sense of abundance by embracing what we have and being willing to share even what we have.

 CB: Right.
 I like that.
-And some of the keywords you’re using make me think of things that are far-seeing or having visions set on the horizon, somewhere in the future.
-And especially with some of Jupiter’s signs, like especially Sagittarius, there’s this sense of ‘seeking’, or ‘searching for something and always looking to the horizon’ in some sense, and that’s probably a property that’s coming from Jupiter.
+And some of the keywords you’re using make me think of things that are far-seeing or having your vision set on the horizon, somewhere in the future.
+And especially with some of Jupiter’s signs, like especially Sagittarius, there’s this sense of seeking, of searching for something and always looking to the horizon in some sense, and that’s probably a property that’s coming from Jupiter.
 I mean, we get some of that in Pisces as well, but it sometimes ends up going into more metaphysical or in an almost spiritual or intangible sense.

 SFR: Yeah.
 And I think that can have a tangible correlation, but I think it depends more on getting a sense of vision.
-So on my drive over here, I had a Lyft driver.
-I guess you had a mayor named Peña who had the vision to have the international airport that you have now and people fought him about that.
-He had this vision that it would bring business and put Denver more on the map, but people were really kind of resistant to that.
+So on my drive over here, I had a Lyft driver and he was telling me about– I guess you had a mayor named Peña who had the vision to have the international airport that you have now and people fought him about that.
+And he’s like, he had this vision that it would bring business and put Denver more on the map, but people were really kind of resistant to that.
 But it turns out he was absolutely correct in terms of what has happened to Denver.
-It was ‘a fly-over city, cow town’, to quote him.
+It was a fly-over city, cow town, to quote him.
 And so, that’s Jupiter in some sense, having this sense of vision.

 It sort of makes me think sometimes of The Secret.
-And The Secret and the Law of Attraction and stuff, I don’t think that works for everybody, but I think sometimes there’s people that have a strong, Jupiterian influence in their chart that are able to pull off some version of that.
-Just through sheer optimism and a sense of abundance and things like that they’re able to push through and achieve certain things that are maybe not achievable by everybody.
-But it’s almost just due to that overwhelming sense that they can do that, or some internal sense that they–I don’t want to say ‘deserve it’–but that they’re hopes can be manifested in some way.
+And The Secret and the Law of Attraction and stuff, I don’t think that works for everybody, but I think sometimes there’s people that have a strong, Jupiterian influence in their chart that are able to pull off some version of that where just through sheer optimism and a sense of abundance and things like that they’re able to push through and achieve certain things that are maybe not achievable by everybody.
+But it’s almost just due to that underwhelming sense that they can do that, or some internal sense that they, I don’t want to say deserve it, but that they’re hopes can be manifested in some way.